JulesPatmanidis/Pathfinder/README.md

 This porject is a Java application made for practicing pathfinding algorithms.

+To run, execute the jar file located in this path: Pathfinder\classes\artifacts\Pathfinder_main_jar

 Currently implemented features:
   - Pathfinding algorithms:
     - A star